mjo22/cryojax/README.md

 instrument = cs.Instrument(optics=optics, detector=detector)
 ```

 Here, the `Detector` has an optional pixel size that interpolates the rasterized pixel size to a new one.
 This is meant to correct for small mismeasurements in experimentally reported pixel size due to microscope alignment imperfections.
+The `CTFOptics` has all parameters used in CTFFIND4, which take their default values if not
+explicitly configured here.
 Finally, we can instantiate the `ImagePipeline`.

 ```python
 key = jax.random.PRNGKey(seed=0)